FloMaetschke/talos_hetzner_cloud_installer/README.md

 ## How it works:
-This project provides a local docker container containing all useful tools needed for the bootstrap and to administrate a talkos k8s cluster from a windows os.
+This project provides a local docker container containing all useful tools needed for the bootstrap and to administrate a talos k8s cluster from a windows os.
 It also features a wireguard-connection inside the container after the cluster was bootstrapped.

 ### Tools:
 - terraform